springzman/Void_Hub/README.md

 3. **Update Configurations**:
    Modify the config cards in the Mobile Configs section.

-## 📜 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## 📧 Contact

-For questions or suggestions, please open an issue on GitHub or contact the maintainer.
+For questions or suggestions, please open an issue on GitHub or contact me, springzman4@gmail.com

 ---